daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - \textcolor{blue}{First problem set: Mathematical approaches, economic models, revision and warm-up}

-Note: I will not go over the fundamental math tools in lecture: please read this section and learn and practice these on your own.
+Note: I will not go over  all of the fundamental math tools in lecture: please read this section and learn and practice these on your own.

 I will put up slides and other resources to help you with this (and we will re-cover some of this when we apply it throughout the module).